Starting to think about performance

 It’s useful to consider the ways that runtime matters in the world.
 People often point out that a faster program uses less electricity and therefore has a lower climate impact.
 While this is true, I personally tend to be skeptical of generalizing this, since faster execution also makes room for running more programs.

 Sure, there are lots of business-focused reasons to have fast code, but there is at least one social factor: access.
 When building software, we don’t know what kind of computer our eventual users will have.
 A laptop that a highly-paid developer in San Diego or New York might consider “average” could be a powerful and expensive luxury for others.
-Even if our program is running in the cloud, spending a dollar to crunch some census data vs. a hundred dollars could make the difference between doing the analysis and giving it up.
+Even if our program is running in the cloud, performance (realized as cost) could make the difference between someone being able to do analysis and giving it up.